The 10 Best Marketing Books of All Time (Plus One New One)

 #10.
 Marketing Management by Philip Kotler and Kevin Keller

-No list of the top marketing titles would be complete without a book from Philip Kotler, the father of marketing.
+No list of the top marketing books of all time would be complete without a book from Philip Kotler, the father of marketing.
 While Kotler has published over 80 books, this is one of his first and arguably his best.
 It’s the world’s most widely adopted textbook in MBA programs and should be on the shelf of anyone interested in understanding marketing better.

 Upstream Marketing: Unlock Growth Using the Combined Principles of Insight, Identity, and Innovation by Tim Koelzer and Kristin Kurth